-She studied law at Kiev University, but in a year moved to St Petersburg to study literature.
+She studied law at the Kiev University, but a year later she moved to St Petersburg to study literature.

+The newlyweds went to celebrate their honeymoon in Paris.
+This was Akhmatova’s first meeting with Europe.
+There she met and befriended Italian artist Amedeo Modigliani.
 Later she returned to visit Modigliani in Paris, where he created at least 20 paintings of her, including several nudes.
 Then she began an affair with the poet Osip Mandelstam (he was married).

-According to literary scholars Natalia and Vladimir Vin Akhmatova had a secret affair with the last Emperor of Russia Nicholas II (Nikolay Alexandrovich Romanov).
+According to literary scholars Natalia and Vladimir Vin, Akhmatova had a secret affair with the last Emperor of Russia Nicholas II (Nikolay Alexandrovich Romanov).